Retail Site Selection in a World of Digital Transformation

 Precisely addresses these challenges with a comprehensive set of tools and expertise for data management, data enrichment, integration, and location intelligence.
 With advanced analytics and a geospatial presentation layer, Precisely gives our clients a map view of target market locations, with the ability to overlay a rich array of data elements including mobile traffic for each area, and the ability to filter that traffic based on various demographic attributes such as purchasing power, for example.

-To learn more about Precisely’s retail site selection practice and see our analytics tools in action, view our webcast entitled Retail Site Selection in a World of Digital Transformation.
+To hear more about Precisely’s retail site selection practice and see our analytics tools in action, view our recorded webcast: Retail Site Selection in a World of Digital Transformation.